What is eDMR?

 Important Considerations for Registration

-Please note that only NPDES wastewater treatment plant facilities will be able to submit DMRs electronically.
-In addition, the eDMR application does not have the capability, at this time, to receive NDAR, NDMR or other program monitoring reports.
+Please note that only NPDES wastewater and water treatment plant facilities will be able to submit DMRs electronically.
+The eDMR application does not have the capability, at this time, to receive NDAR, NDMR or other program monitoring reports.